Helaena Targaryen, by Hylora ©

-As a young girl, Helaena was plumper than most Targaryens, and less striking as well.
-Nonetheless, she was a pleasant and happy girl.
-At an older age, Helaena was loved by the smallfolk.
-Following the death of her eldest son, however, Helaena became depressed and descended into madness.
+At the age of thirteen, Helaena was plumper than most Targaryens, and less striking as well.
+Nonetheless, she was a pleasant and happy girl, and all agreed she would be an excellent mother.
+As queen, Helaena was loved by the smallfolk.
+Following the murder of her eldest son, however, Helaena became depressed and descended into madness.

 By the age of twelve, Helaena had become a dragonrider, and rode the dragon Dreamfyre.
-In 122 AC, at the age of thirteen, Helaena was married to her older brother Aegon, following the ancient tradition of House Targaryen.
+In 122 AC, at the age of thirteen, Helaena was married to her older brother Prince Aegon, following the ancient tradition of House Targaryen.
 Barely a year after her wedding, Helaena gave birth to twins: Jaehaerys and Jaehaera.

 On the first day of 127 AC, Helaena's father, King Viserys I, held a feast to celebrate the recovery of his health.
 According to the court fool Mushroom, after the king had left the feast, Helaena's nephew, Prince Jacaerys Velaryon, asked her for a dance, which her husband and brother, Aegon, took offense to.
 Later that same year, Helaena gave birth to a third child, a boy named Maelor.

 On the third day of the third month of 129 AC, Helaena brought her three children to her father's chambers, where the king, the night before his death, entertained her children with a fictional tale[N 1] about their great-great-grandsire, King Jaehaerys I Targaryen.